mxc-commons/znd-servicemanager/README.md

 ## Credits

 This work is based on [zend-servicemanager](https://github.com/zendframework/zend-servicemanager), which is part of the [Zend Framework](https://github.com/zendframework/zendframework).
-This work would not have been possible without the work Matthew Weier O'Phinney (@weierophinney) and the numerous people contributing to Zend Framework.
+This work would not have been possible without the work of Matthew Weier O'Phinney (@weierophinney) and the numerous people contributing to Zend Framework.

 Unit tests are done using  [Sebastian Bergmann's PHPUnit](https://github.com/sebastianbergmann/phpunit) unit testing framework (@sebastianbergmann).

 Benchmarks are done using [Daniel Leech's PHPBench](https://github.com/phpbench/phpbench) benchmark framework (@dantleech).